Covid 19 coronavirus: Air New Zealand slashes jobs, Greg Foran lays it on the line

 Foran said that was billions of dollars in ticket sales the airline wouldn't be booking and more than 1.5 million tourists who won't be arriving here to fly on our domestic network.

-''In that light, it is clear the Air New Zealand which emerges from Covid-19 is a much smaller airline and could take years to get back to its former size.
-Therefore, we are planning to be a domestic airline with limited international services to keep supply lines open for the foreseeable future.''
+"In that light, it is clear the Air New Zealand which emerges from Covid-19 is a much smaller airline and could take years to get back to its former size.
+Therefore, we are planning to be a domestic airline with limited international services to keep supply lines open for the foreseeable future."

 Air New Zealand would be smaller for some time and need fewer staff.

-''We expect that even in a year's time we will be at least 30 per cent smaller than we are today,'' said Foran.
+"We expect that even in a year's time we will be at least 30 per cent smaller than we are today," said Foran.

-''Our monthly labour cost alone is $110m.
-We have $960m in cash reserves today, but with very little revenue coming in, our cash balance will fall by tens of millions of dollars each week.''
+"Our monthly labour cost alone is $110m.
+We have $960m in cash reserves today, but with very little revenue coming in, our cash balance will fall by tens of millions of dollars each week."

 The airline had negotiated a loan with the Government of up to $900m and expected it would need to begin to draw on that within months because outgoings were so high.